EugenMayer/concourse-pipeline-resource/README.md

   * `password`: Basic auth password for logging in to the team.
     If this and `username` are blank, team must have no authentication configured.

+  * `oauth`: Should oAuth support be enabled - you want this for concourse 4.x.

 ## `in`: Get the configuration of the pipelines